 When people are anxious or have panic attacks, they tend to take shallow breaths that come from the chest, and not from the diaphragm (abdomen).
 This type of breathing prevents air from properly flowing through and oxygenating the body.

 Try adapting these 3 breathing exercises to your daily routine to help decrease the frequency and severity of anxiety attacks.
 Note that these exercises may initially make your anxiety worse.
 If it does, stop, then try again the next day.
+Deep breathing exercises is also proven to improve your mood and stress level.

 The goal is to get used to controlling your breathing so that if you do feel an attack coming on, you can use these exercises to de-escalate.